 The Bank's loan portfolio consists of Finnish mortgages that have been granted based on the Group's credit policy, and in addition the loans bought to the Bank need to be cover pool eligible.
-The Bank buys loans regularly.
+The Bank buys loans when needed from Danske Bank A/S, Finland Branch.
 The Group's guidelines lay down uniform principles for credit risk taking, with the aim of ensuring high quality in the credit process.
 Loans that are not cover pool eligible are sold to Danske Bank A/S, Finland Branch on regular basis.